HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Include microservice:__ getUid_ms.php, deleteCourseMaterial_ms.php

-__retrieveCourseedService_ms.php__ retrieves data related to courses from the database and returns it in an array format.
+__retrieveCourseedService_ms.php__ retrieves all updated data related to courses from the database and returns it in an array format.
 The array contains information about:

 - __entries__ - A list of courses the user has access to, including course ID, course name, course code, visibility, active version, active ed version, and whether the user is registered for the course.
 Visibility can be:
   - 0: Hidden